Full Glass Coverage Car Insurance: Is the Add-On Worth It?

 Florida

 Under Florida Statute §627.7288, insurers are required to waive the deductible for windshield repairs and replacements covered by comprehensive policies.
 The law specifically covers windshields (not side or rear windows) and is designed to encourage drivers to fix damaged glass promptly for safety reasons.
-Note that recent reforms addressed assignment-of-benefits fraud while preserving the zero-deductible protection for consumers.
+A 2023 reform law (SB 1002, effective July 1, 2023) eliminated Assignment of Benefits (AOB) agreements to combat fraud — but it did not change or weaken the zero-deductible mandate itself.
+As of 2026, no new legislation has altered this protection.

 Kentucky

 Kentucky Revised Statutes §304.20-060 requires insurers to waive deductibles for all auto glass replacement — including windshields, side windows, and rear windows — if you carry comprehensive coverage.
-This is one of the broadest state glass protection laws in the country, and recent 2024 legislative updates maintained this zero-deductible requirement.
+This is one of the broadest state glass protection laws in the country, and no changes to this mandate have been enacted for 2025–2026.

 South Carolina